DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

 > #! several powder rings are burnt into the detector --> adjust measurement strategy to have some sleep time for longer runs

+**10:07** Phil phoned back <br>
+List of utilities --> Beamlines --> BL15J Pair Distribution Function --> Synoptic-BL15J -->JLaue Cooler Button --> CryoOC Schematic Screen: If "Run" is not red, then call Phil immediately.

+questions to Phil: way to take dark picture or sleep every 20 min?
+Answer: do not take regular darks despite afterglow, because the ~ 50 cts afterglow